gdams/adoptium/content/blog/eclipse-temurin-8u312-11013-and-1701-available/index.md

 ### New artifacts in the releases

 We now publish source and static versions of the Temurin libraries (JDK11+) as well as source code archives.
-Source code archives can be downloaded via the Website or the API.
+Source code archives can be downloaded via the adoptium.net or the API.